dipshanadh/30-days-of-clg-askmitra/src/pages/blogs/day1-types-in-js.md

 **Thing to remember:**

 > A BigInt value cannot be used with methods in the built-in `Math` object and cannot be mixed with a Number value in operations; they must be `coerced` to the same type.
 The precision of a BigInt value may be lost when it is `coerced` to a Number value.

+This much for today guys.
+We will look into equalities, abstract operations and more about coercions & boxing tomorrow.